The One Thing

 - How do you know what the first thing to focus on should be? p.21

-- In the beginning The One Thing is usually not apparent. (source p.24 … see related links for sources)
+- In the beginning The One Thing is usually not apparent. p.24

 - Starting and continually thinking a certain way repeatedly over time, results in the creation of a habit, and the Focusing Question is the strongest habit you can have to achieve extraordinary results.